deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - Iconoclastic - criticizing or attacking cherished beliefs or institutions.
 - Plenitude - abundance
 - Gordian knot - an extremely difficult or involved problem
+- polemicist - a person who engages in controversial debate.